Consult an Expert

 The Food Safety and Standard Authority of India (FSSAI) was established by the Food Safety and Standards Act of 2006.
 This Act is a consolidation of various laws and rules related to the food industry.
 In order to control food safety and stop adulteration, the Prevention of Food Adulteration Act (PFA) was passed in 1954.
 It was later amended in 1964, 1976, and 1986.
 The history of the food industry in India has a strong reference to British law.
 For instance, lets us take the Pre-independence era:

 To protect public health and prevent foodborne illnesses, it is crucial to have food safety awareness and adherence to standards.
 Food safety is defined by the Food Safety and Standards Act of 2006 as the guarantee that food is suitable for human consumption for the purpose for which it is designed.
 Food safety, in fact, ensures that the food is safe for human consumption and involves the handling, preparation, and storage of food to prevent foodborne illness.
+Food safety considerations involve analysing the origin of food and practices related to food labeling, food hygiene, and food additives.
+Here are some reasons why food safety is crucial in India:

 Following are the benefits of Food Safety Regulations: